inkVerb/Mi/Styled-Xfce.md

 Copy and paste these commands to set Manjaro the way it aughtta be!

+(This presumes guake is installed for Scroll Lock dropdown terminal, but it isn't essential)

 ```
 #DEV many configs are in ~/.config/xfce4/xfconf/xfce-perchannel-xml and can be found for normal xml structured queries